ryjen/the-fatherless/characters.md

 **Starting Point:**

-* Ambitious, morally conflicted Roman elite.
+* Ambitious, morally conflicted Aurelian elite.
 Obsessed with status, political power, and revenge.
 * Engages in cruelty to maintain control and the illusion of glory.

 **Conflict:**